spboyer/cloud-native-show/README.md

 ### [3: DevOps and deploying an application](./episodes/episode3.md)

+Cloud native is containers, microservices and serverless that run in multicloud environments and are managed through DevOps processes and principles.
+The relationship between DevOps and cloud native applications is not always clearly defined.
+In this episode, Abel joins us to explain the key aspects of the relationship and why DevOps are important to cloud native apps.

 ### [4: Configuration and settings](./episodes/episode4.md)

 One of the factors in cloud native applications states you should store your configuration and settings outside of your core application code.
 In this episode, Andrew gives us a run down on how the configuration options in .NET Core allows for layers of configurability and abtractions for your app.